Research Interests

 Data Analysis After Passing IRB Review- Grant: Co-principal investigator, USC Marshall Institute for Outlier Research in Business Grant Program, “How Does AI Improve Human Decision-Making and Performance?
 Evidence from AI-powered X-ray Triage in University Hospitals” (with H. Kang and N. Kim) (2022-2023) ($19,400)

-- Algorithm Patents Collected and Unveiled (with A. Choudhury and N. Thompson)
+- Algorithm Patents (with N. Thompson)

 Data Collection